aikagv/terminal/hw_terminal_2.md

 ```
 #### *the ```xargs realpath``` command is used to convert the relative file paths given by the previous command to absolute paths*
 ---
-### 31. Find all strings in all thefiles where there isn't combination "second":
+### 31. Find all strings in all the files where there isn't combination "second":
 ```bash
 grep -vr  second *
 ```